nashville-software-school/client-side-mastery/book-2-giffygram/chapters/47-GG-PostList-Post.md

   }
 ```

-The list will need access to the `getAllPosts` method from the store module.
-It will also need the `Post` you just created.
+The list will need access to the `getAllPosts` method from the `DataManager.js` module.
+It will also need the `Post.js` you just created.

 > #### `src/scripts/feed/PostList.js
 ```js